HildoBijl/stepwise/api/src/database/README.md

 To track group registration and activity there are these tables.

 - `groups` representing a group of student.
 Every group is uniquely identified by a brief `code`.
 - `groupMemberships` providing the n-to-n link between `users` and `groups`.
 It tracks which users are in which groups.
-An extra parameter is the `online` parameter, showing whether the user is online now.
+An extra parameter is the `active` parameter, showing whether the user is active in the group now.

 ### Group exercises